Lmadushan/BlogR/README.md

-# README
+# BlogR

-This README would normally document whatever steps are necessary to get the application up and running.
+This README would normally document steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+* Clone the Repo

-* Database creation
+* Bundle install

-* Database initialization
+* Database creation & initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+    rake db:create
+    rake db:migrate

-* ...
+* Serve

+    rails s